chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/filtering.md

 {% /Note %}

 {% Note type="info" %}
-TODO: When collection schema is supported, users will be able to opt-in to enable additional indexes for string pattern matching on metadata fields.
+String pattern matching on metadata fields is not currently supported.
+Full support is coming in a future release, which will allow users to opt-in to additional indexes for string pattern matching on specific metadata fields.
 {% /Note %}

 ## Complete Example